Recipe by mkecupcakequeen

 silver dragees decorating candy

 Copiously unique!
-I'm the only reviewer of this recipe and I was excited to take my first bite.
+I'm the only reviewer of this recipe so far and I was excited to take my first bite.
 The combination of flavors were unbelieveably harmonious, especially if you like exotic flavors of the East and the Tropics.
 You will be delightfully surprised by this cupcake!
 Definitely NOT for the faint of palette!
-I used Duncan Heinz butter recipe yellow cake mix; 1 Tbsp of mild curry, 1 Tbsp of coconut extract and 4 cups of powder sugar in total and it was plentiful.
-Next time, I will shred the sweetened flaked coconuts more to keep the taste, yet not so pronounced in texture.
+I used Duncan Heinz butter recipe yellow cake mix.
+For the frosting: 1 Tbsp of mild curry, 1 tsp of coconut extract and 4 cups of powder sugar in total and it was plenty.
+Next time, I will dice the flaked coconuts to reduce the stringy texture.
 Used only 1 stem of the basil and it perfumed the frosting perfectly.
 It is a process, but I believe it will be a recipe you'll want to use when you want something that can only be experienced!

 Well, I really appreciate the creative combination of flavors.
 2 tablespoons of mild curry, however, was waaaay too much.
 Next time I'll try 1 teaspoon max.
 The curd did not set much.
 Next time I'll heat it on the stove top where it's far easier to watch it thicken.
 The basil cream topping I made was lovely and subtle.
 But I only used 2 leafy 'stems' of basil- about 20 total basil leaves.
 I suspect a full bunch would be far too overpowering.
 I'll try it again